vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1974 Narrative sculptures from Markandi. in: Journal of the Oriental Institute (of Baroda), XXIII.3 (1974), 202–08.

-1985a Narrative sculptures from Paunar: A Reappraisal. in: Gay, A (ed.), Indian Epigraphy.
+1985a Narrative sculptures from Paunar: A Reappraisaḷin: Gay, A (ed.), Indian Epigraphy.
 New Delhi. pp. 83–86.

 1985b Buddhist bronzes from Ramtek. in: Lalit Kalā, No. 22 (1985), 13–19.